 Active groups under the Statistical Commission by pillar and type of group

 Over the years, numerous groups have been established under the auspices of the Commission in order to examine topics of methodological interest, to develop normative documents and to coordinate the work of multiple actors.
 Typically, the outputs produced by the groups have been submitted to the Commission for discussion and eventually for endorsement.

 The arrangements and mandates of various groups operating under the Commission reflect a spirit of inclusiveness and collective ownership.
-In order to address the wealth and breadth of official statistics, 10 distinct types of groups have been identified.
-The group nomenclature is thus composed of the following types: city groups, friends of the Chair groups, task forces, working groups, expert groups, committees, inter-agency and expert groups, partnerships, high-level groups and networks.
+At its 51st session, the Commission endorsed the Reference framework for groups under the Statistical Commission as a useful and flexible guideline.
+In order to address the wealth and breadth of official statistics, the Commission decided to have eight distinct types of groups.
+The group nomenclature is thus composed of the following types: city groups, friends of the Chair groups, task forces, working groups (including partnerships), expert groups, committees (including high-level groups), inter-agency and expert groups, and networks.
 This website provides a breakdown of the types of groups by sustainable development pillar.

 The Statistical Commission considers special issues of concern in international statistical development, methodological issues, coordination and integration of international statistical programmes, support of technical cooperation activities in statistics and organizational matters.

 Within the terms of the above resolutions, there is flexibility for the Commission to adjust, where necessary, its priorities and methods to meet new requirements and maintain a balance between matters of current concern and the longer-term development aspects of the statistical system.

 In July 1999 the Economic and Social Council decided that the Commission should meet annually for four days each session, starting in the year 2000.